lsuhadolnik/dynamics-entitycodegen/README.md

 ## TODO

+-   [ ] Change format to JSON - so that it works with OData too.
--   Test all field types - what fields are there?
+-   [x] Test all field types - what fields are there?
 (TODO)
--   Reliability - when opened on another site / not on form
+-   [x] Reliability - when opened on another site / not on form
--   Reliability - when on form, but not connected to worker
+-   [x] Reliability - when on form, but not connected to worker

 ## Planned actions

--   Generate an entity when opened
+-   [x] Generate an entity when opened
-    -   All field types work - what fields are there?
+    -   [x] All field types work - what fields are there?
 (TODO)
--   Change format to JSON
+-   Change format to JSON - so that it works with OData too.
--   Only add non-null fields
+-   Add null fields if you want
--   Add all fields
+-   Add all fields, not just the ones on the form
--   Add only fields on the current form
+-   [x] Add only fields on the current form - that's by default
 -   Intercept request and get the grid FetchXml
 -   Enter custom FetchXml and have that converted into
+-   Relationships data generator

 ### How it works: Generate a C# Entity